Menopause and contraception in your 40s and 50s

 Above 50, there is a concern regarding the risks associated with combined hormonal contraception (due to the increased background risk of cardiovascular disease, obesity, and breast and gynaecological cancers at this age) and so switching to a safer alternative is advised.
 Use of the contraceptive injection, including Sayana Press, is also associated with a small decrease in bone mineral density which can increase the risk of osteoporosis, a risk that increases as you get older anyway.
 Check out our guide to the injection for more info on this.
 Therefore, if you are over 40 and using the injection, you should be reviewed regularly to assess the benefits and risks.
 Those over 50 should consider alternative methods of contraception.

 Some contraceptives can be continued for longer in this age group.
-Extended use of hormonal coil (e.g. Mirena) until age 55 is supported if inserted at 45 years or older, and the copper coil can also be left in until menopause when inserted aged 40 or over.
+Extended use of the hormonal coil (e.g. Mirena) until age 55 is supported if inserted at 45 years or older, and the copper coil can also be left in until menopause when inserted aged 40 or over.

-As earlier described, perimenopause brings along a series of erratic hormonal changes which can be very unpleasant for some: changing bleeding patterns, loss of libido, and vaginal dryness to name a few.
-Combined hormonal contraception (pills, patch and vaginal ring), the hormonal coil and sometimes other progestogen-based methods (progestogen-only pills, the injection and implant) can reduce menstrual bleeding and pain, which may be particularly relevant for those over 40 who may be embarking on the perimenopause.
+Combined hormonal contraception (pills, patch and vaginal ring), the hormonal coil and sometimes other progestogen-based methods (progestogen-only pills, the injection and implant) can reduce menstrual bleeding and pain, which may be particularly relevant for those over 40 who are perimenopausal.

 The pill, patch or vaginal ring can be used in eligible women under 50 as an alternative to HRT for relief of menopausal symptoms and prevention of bone mineral density loss, as they replace the oestrogen that is no longer produced after menopause.
 The loss of ‘bone mineral density’ is a concern as it increases the risk of fractures and bone pain.

-Contraception as… part of hormonal replacement therapy (HRT)!
+Contraception as…part of hormonal replacement therapy (HRT)!

 Hormonal treatment for menopausal symptoms is known as hormonal replacement therapy (aka HRT).
 This means we replace the oestrogen that is no longer produced in order to improve symptoms of the menopause such as vaginal dryness and hot flushes.
-However, oestrogen replacement alone has been shown to be associated with a significant increase in endometrial cancer risk, due to its effect on the womb lining.
-Therefore, anyone with a womb must also use progestogen alongside oestrogen HRT.
-This is because progestogen opposes the oestrogen-driven changes that can lead to cancer.

 What about other methods of contraception?